NREL/Wattile/README.md

     * `data` must have a datetime index that is continuous, i.e. if there are missing data values they should be kept as `nan` instead of removing the timestamp completely.

 #### ... get a prediction from an already trained model?

+* This methods is for predicting a future output given historical data leading up to the present.
+* Function calls:
+`final_preds = predict(data, file_prefix)`

 #### ... run a hyperparameter study?